 2 night Lake Natron, Lake Natron Camp, Full Board & Activities

-3 nights Northern Serengeti, Nimai Mara or similar*, Full Board & Activities
+3 nights Northern Serengeti, Karibu River Camp (or Upgrade to Nimali Mara or similar), Full Board & Activities

 Time of Year to visit

 This can be adapted by adding or (to some degree) subtracting nights.
-So you can reduce the nights in Ngorongoro Crater down to two if needed.
 We also strongly recommend adding on a few nights on the beach at Zanzibar at the end.
 You can fly ”direct” from the Serengeti all the way to Zanzibar, just stopping briefly in Arusha on selected days.

 Wonderfully remote and un-touristy, Katavi offers a varied landscape of beautiful woodlands, floodplains and arid landscapes.
 In the dry season, there is nowhere to match Katavi National Park for huge herds of elephant.
 At any time of the year, the Hippo Pool puts all other hippo pools to shame; hundreds of closely-packed hippos grunting and snorting generally luxuriating in a great, black, sticky mud of hippo waste!